cloud-gov/federalist.18f.gov/pages/documentation/federalist-sandbox.md

 ## Getting started with a Federalist sandbox environment:

-Having the ability to practice with the actual tool is important, and so with Federalist we give you the power to do just that, prior to any contracts or agreements.
-If you’re interested in seeing how Federalist works for yourself, we’re more than happy to set you up with a sandbox environment in Github.
-We don’t require a contract or agreement.
-This will allow you to practice using the tool itself, and to get comfortable with the platform before any of the real implementations or deployments take place.
-We understand federal contracting can be challenging, so read how [AFWERX](../../assets/documents/AFWERX-case-study-PDF.pdf) was able to build their entire website through the sandbox environment, while they waited for their legal departments to complete the contract.
-Having the sandbox environment saved them time, so that when the contract was signed, in less than 30 minutes their completed website was published live.
-This is just another added benefit of working with the Federalist program.
+If you're interested in seeing how Federalist works for yourself, [let us know]({{site.baseurl}}/contact/), and we can create a sandbox environment for your team.

+It's important to try a tool before committing to using it, and with Federalist, we give you the power to do just that before having to do any paperwork.

+We understand that signing agreements in the federal government can be slow, but you can read how [AFWERX]({{site.baseurl}}/assets/documents/AFWERX-case-study.pdf) was able to build their entire website in their sandbox environment and when they signed the agreement, the site was ready to launch to production.

 ## When you’re ready to launch:

-If after using the sandbox proves Federalist is the solution with you, our team will work with you to begin the necessary contracting and IAA process.
-In the meantime, you’re more than happy to continue using the sandbox environment in staging.
-Once the IAA is signed and we have the necessary agreements in place, this is your greenlight to publicly launch your site live.
-Per compliance, we cannot allow websites to be pushed to a productive state until the necessary documents are signed and ready to go.
-However, we do encourage you to create and build whatever you’d like in the sandbox - it’s yours to explore!
+If the Federalist sandbox environment proves useful, our team will work with you through the necessary the IAA process.
+In the meantime, you are more than welcome to continue using the sandbox environment in staging.

+Once an IAA is signed, this is your green light to launch your site to the public.
+Per compliance, we cannot allow websites to be published to a production state until the necessary documents are signed and ready to go.
+However, we do encourage you to create and build whatever you’d like in the sandbox.